luisjexp/prjLGNTB/README.md

 <u>Image Processing</u>

 After imaging a field, we manually segmented regions of interest (ROIS) which corresponded micrometer-sized circular or elliptical boutons of dLGN axons.
 Then for each ROI we extracted signals by computing the mean of the calcium fluorescence within each region of interest and discounting the signals from the nearby neuropil.
 Spikes were then estimated via deconvolution.

 <u>Analysis</u>

-The primary goal is to determine if LGN boutons with overlapping receptive fields have similar tuning profiles.
+The goal is to determine if LGN boutons with overlapping receptive fields have similar tuning profiles.
 This would suggest that neurons/units in the dLGN 'process' image regions with a similar, or biased, set of orientated filters.

-To do test this we take each possible pair of boutons (i,j)  in an imaging field, then compute the overlap between their receptive fields, and also compute the similarity of their tuning profiles.
-We can define the tuning similarity of bouton pairs as the as the correlation between their joint tuning kernels.
+To run this test we take each possible pair of boutons (i,j) in an imaging field, then compute the overlap between their receptive fields, and also compute the similarity of their tuning profiles.
+We define the tuning similarity of bouton pairs as the as the correlation between their joint tuning kernels.
 The RF overlap of bouton pairs can also be defined as the correlation coefficient between their RF maps.

 Once we compute the tuning similarty and receptive field overlap of bouton pairs, we can plot the relationship between the two variables.
 The plot below shows that there exists a relationship between receptive field overlap (x-axis) and tuning similarity (yaxis).
 Neurons with overlapping receptive fields show similar tuning profiles.
-T

 ![Results_raw](lgnASSETS/Results_raw.png)